Associate Professor of Psychology

 My research focuses on criminal interrogations and intelligence interviews.
 In particular, I examine the psychological processes associated with various interrogation tactics and how they influence suspects’ cognitive, emotional, physiologic and behavioral reactions, including the decision of whether or not to confess to a crime.
 Current work in my lab explores the role of rapport in gaining suspect compliance, how such effect are mediated, and the importance of interviewer and suspect personalities in potentiating the effects of rapport within the interrogation context.
 I also investigate the effects of suspects’ actual innocence and guilt for the purpose of understanding the processes that produce false confession.

 My lab operates jointly with that of Dr. Stephanie Madon, meaning that we formulate and conduct many studies together, thereby providing both our graduate and undergraduate students with a range of experiences and opportunities in a very active research environment.
 We often have approximately 15-20 undergraduates who are mature, responsible, and enthusiastic – qualities that help create a fun and positive experience in a busy lab.

 Graduate student experiences and expectations

-Graduate students in my laboratory will be most likely to value their experiences to the degree that they seek the kind of training that will prepare them for research-focused positions, including those that conform to the research-practicioner model.
-By contrast, there will be a poor fit between activities and goals for those students who are less interested in research, and are primarily pursuing an advanced degree in order to do therapy, counseling, or clinical work.
+Graduate students in my laboratory will be most likely to value their experiences to the degree that they seek the kind of training that will prepare them for research-focused positions.
+By contrast, there will be a poor fit between activities and goals for those students who are less interested in research.